FlipsideCrypto/fsc-evm/doc_descriptions/core/traces.md

 {% enddocs %}

-{% docs evm_traces_table_doc %}

-This table contains flattened trace data for internal contract calls on the Ethereum blockchain.
-Hex encoded fields can be decoded to integers by using `TO_NUMBER(<FIELD>, 'XXXXXXXXXXXX')`, with the number of Xs being the max length of the encoded field.
-You must also remove the `0x` from your field to use the `TO_NUMBER()` function, if applicable.

-{% enddocs %}

 {% docs evm_traces_to %}

 The receiving address of this trace.
 This is not necessarily the to address of the transaction.